 Visit one of Bari Museums

-Visiting the Museo Archeologico di Santa Scolastica is one of the things to do in Bari for history and archeology geeks.
+Visiting the Museo Archeologico di Santa Scolastica is a must for history and archeology geeks.
 The museum is located in a beautiful 16th century building just outside of Bari Vecchia.
 The exhibit shows artifacts dating back to the time Bari was under Greek and Roman rule.
 The grounds has the ruins of a 15th century church that hasn’t however been fully excavated.

 If art is your thing and you are looking for what to do in Bari, definitely consider visiting the Pinacoteca Metropolitana.
 This is located in the Palazzo della Provincia, in Lungomare Nazario Sauro, and it has a great collection of paintings of artists from southern Italy, as well as some from Tuscany and Veneto.
 Some of the most remarkable works are those of Veronese, Tintoretto, and Bellini’s Martyrdom of St. Peter.